1. Complete your self-assessment.

 - February 28-March 2, 2019 (Philadelphia, PA): National Association of Women MBAs (NAWMBA) Conference

-9. Register and complete your personal profile on Handshake, the Johns Hopkins University career services platform (available to students August 6).
+9. Register and complete your personal profile on Handshake, the Johns Hopkins University career services platform.
 Handshake allows students to review and apply for job and internship postings, register for recruiting events, schedule coaching appointments, and access helpful resources.